How to track what your competitors are doing on Reddit

 Switching signals (highest value)

-These are people actively looking to leave your competitor.
-Watch for phrases like:
+People actively looking to leave your competitor.
+Phrases like:

 • "Looking for alternatives to [competitor]"